Make: A DIY Nature Explorer Kit (from a Shoebox!)

 Cut each of your rubber bands.
 Thread the end of a cut rubber band through a wide-eyed needle, then push the needle through the holes you made for each rubber band holder.

-Secure the rubber bands to the cardboard with small knots at the back – leaving enough slack at the front that you’ll be able to slip your supplies in the elastic holders.
+Secure the rubber bands to the cardboard with small knots at the back – leaving enough slack at the front that you’ll be able to slip your supplies into the elastic holders.

-Glue the inner cardboard pieces into the shoebox
+Glue the inner cardboard liners into the shoebox nature kit.

 Once you’re happy with your setup, use a hot glue gun to attach the large cardboard squares to the inside of your shoebox as shown.